-In the very beginning of the novel, Michal K is introduced as: "THE FIRST THING THE MIDWIFE NOTICED ABOUT MICHAL K when she helped him out of his mother into the world was that he had a hare lip.
+In the very beginning of the novel, Michal K is introduced as: "THE FIRST THING THE MIDWIFE NOTICED ABOUT MICHAL K When she helped him out of his mother into the world was that he had a hare lip.
 The lip curled like a snail's foot, the left nostril gaped" (3).
-It represents that he spent his childhood days in a government institution, a home for homeless special-challenged children, where he learnt many skills.
+It represents that he spent his childhood days in a government institution, is a home for homeless special challenged children, where he learnt many skills.
 Having been discharged from this institution, he starts his career as a gardener at the age of fifteen in Cape Town, South Africa: "At the age of fifteen he passed out of Huis Norenius and joined the Parks and Gardens division of the municipal services of the City of Cape Town as Gardener, grade 3(b)" (4).
-He gains a variety of experience: a gardener, a night attendant at the public lavatories, and a labourer of railway track construction.
-In these the three categories of work, he only enjoys his experience of gardening and irrigating the garden from a dam, tending his pumpkin plants.
+From getting experiences of gardener, night attendant at the public lavatories, and a laborer of constructing railway track, in these the three categories of work, he only enjoys his experiences of gardening and irrigating the garden from a dam, tending his pumpkin plants.
 He is completely egocentric in his thought.
+Life & Times of Michael K depicts the life of Michael K.

-In her article, "The Idea of Gardening", Nadine Gordimer describes the character of Michael K in the following lines:
+According to Nadine Gordiner in her articles "The Idea of Gardening" describes the character of Michael K in the following lines: